ydsundman/FixItNowOrDeleteIt/README.md

 </a>

 ### The t-shirt
-You can order the t-shirt at the [Crisp gear store](https://shop.spreadshirt.se/crispgear)
+You can buy the t-shirt at the [Crisp gear store](https://shop.spreadshirt.se/crispgear)

 <p>
 <img alt="White t-shirt with the logo picturing a bug and the text - Fix it now or delete it" src="/images/tshirt-white.png" width="100px">